MoonbaseOtago/MoonbaseOtago.github.io/_posts/2021-12-19-building-on-AWS.md

 design you have to submit it for testing - they do a bunch of things presumably looking for over current and over temp issues (we haven't had one rejected yet).
 This takes about an hour.

+F1 instances cost ~US$1.50/hour to use, the build systems about US$1/hour.

 ### Chip Architecture

 AWS provide their "shell", a fixed, pre-laid out interface - you can see it in